 Economic growth in our key Papua New Guinea (PNG) market was once again slow in 2017, following slow years in 2015 and 2016.
 This impacted our key activities in PNG of finance and property rentals, and we are looking forward to improved outcomes in 2018.

-To comply with the International Financial Reporting Standards, the following fair value adjustments have been made to the 2016 consolidated financial statements:
+In compliance with International Financial Reporting Standards the following fair value adjustments have been included in the 2017 financial statements.

 Sir Wilson Kamit, CBE